-We at Guide to Iceland decided to come up with a list of the 10 worst things about our otherwise celebrated country.
-To be honest, I’m a big fan of Iceland, and became an even bigger fan the longer I spent away from it, so this was not an easy list to make.
+It was not easy to come up with a list of the ten worst things about our otherwise celebrated country.
+To be honest, I am a big fan of Iceland and continue to become an even bigger fan the longer I spend away; without my experiences traveling to other countries, this would not have been possible.

-However, in my effort to provide a fair and balanced glimpse into Iceland, I’ve also made a list of 10 amazing Icelandic things that locals take for granted – take a look and tell us which is more up your alley.
+However, in my effort to provide a fair and balanced glimpse into Iceland, I’ve also covered the opposite in a list of 10 amazing Icelandic things that locals take for granted – take a look and tell us which is more up your alley.

-But if you really want to know what I think are the worst things about Iceland, keep reading for my list of the top 10 of our most horrid vices and bothersome traits.
+If you want to know the worst things about Iceland, keep reading for my list of the top 10 of our most terrible vices and bothersome traits.

-An old sing-along commercial from Mjólkursamsalan - Iceland's monopolising dairy giant
+An old sing-along commercial from Mjolkursamsalan - Iceland's monopolizing dairy giant

 When it comes to Iceland problems, the first one that visitors always notice is the limited product variety at local stores.
 Iceland is a small and isolated country at the very edge of the Arctic, where the weather is volatile, there are (almost) no trees, and hardly anything grows.
-The country has always been avid in their producing of lamb, seafood, dairy and root vegetables, but pretty much everything else has to be imported.
+The country has always been avid in its production of lamb, seafood, dairy, and root vegetables, but pretty much everything else has to be imported.

-The imported goods include near-all fruit, alcohol, soft drinks, international clothing brands or design brands, household items, electronic goods, machinery, building materials, luxury items, furniture—the list goes on.
-And even though we might get a little bit of every kind of product, these are far from varied since the demand is so easily met due to our limited number of residents.
+This includes nearly all fruit, alcohol, soft drinks, international clothing brands or design brands, household items, electronic goods, machinery, building materials, luxury items, furniture—the list goes on and on.
+Even though we might get a little bit of every kind of product, these are far from varied since the demand is so easily met due to our limited number of residents.

-The best selection is found in Reykjavík, but as soon as you leave the capital, the goods you're looking for become incredibly scarce.
-The variety of international food is, thankfully, exceptionally good, considering how small the country is.
-There are Indian, Mexican, Chinese, Italian, Vietnamese, Turkish, Korean, Japanese and even Ethiopian restaurants can all be found here — but so far, sadly, no Dim Sum.
+The best selection is found in Reykjavik, but the goods you're looking for become incredibly scarce as soon as you leave the capital.
+Thankfully, the variety of international food is excellent, considering how small the country is.
+Indian, Mexican, Chinese, Italian, Vietnamese, Turkish, Korean, Japanese, and even Ethiopian restaurants can all be found here — but so far, sadly, still no dim sum.

 Iceland-based Inklaw Clothing has been taking the young men's fashion scene by storm in the last couple of years

 With such a small selection of products, particular commodities will become fashionable to the extent that seemingly everyone needs to own the same thing.
 Eventually, that thing will sell out, leading to complete mayhem on the streets.
-People strive to look different, but most of the time they just end up copying one another so that eventually, everyone looks the same—and the cycle begins again.
+People strive to look different, but most of the time, they just copy one another so that eventually, everyone looks the same—and the cycle begins again.

-It’s just such a small community, that when a trend catches on, it catches on quickly and on a nation-wide scale.
+It’s just such a small community that when a trend catches on, it catches on quickly and on a nationwide scale.
 Also, you don’t want to miss out and be the only person that doesn't own the latest trend, do you?
 This is one of the bad things about Iceland; other countries with larger populations and more varied regional trends are less susceptible to this problem.

 In Iceland, if you've had a long, hard day and you’d like to drown your sorrows or numb your senses with a nice, cold beer—or even crack open a bottle of wine—then you’d better have planned that instinct well in advance.

-If the clock has reached the very Christian hour of only 6 pm, your only option is to get your alcoholic fix at the nearest bar or restaurant, but for five times the regular price.
+If the clock has reached the very Christian hour of only 6 p.m., your only option is to get your alcohol fix at the nearest bar or restaurant, but for five times the regular price.

-Sale of alcohol in Iceland is limited to the state, meaning it's only sold in the state-run liquor store known as ÁTVR.
-All the same, taxes keep piling on to their prices, which means you can get your fix most cheaply in the Duty-Free shop at the airport.
-So, upon arriving in this fair but afternoon-booze-deprived country, stock up!
+The sale of alcohol in Iceland is limited to the state, meaning it's only sold in the state-run liquor store known as ATVR.
+All the same, taxes keep piling on to their prices, which means you can get your fix most cheaply in the duty-free shop at the airport.
+So, upon arriving in this fair but afternoon-booze-deprived country, stock up.

 Another persistent problem in Iceland is that the population is small.
 Very small.
-More exactly, only 330,000 people have permanent residency in the entire country.
-Outside Reykjavík, the communities are extremely tiny, but even within the capital, seemingly everyone knows something about you (or they can find out easily).
+More precisely, only 330,000 people have permanent residency in the entire country.
+The communities are incredibly tiny outside Reykjavik, but even within the capital, seemingly everyone knows something about you (or they can find out easily).

-If you ever feel like letting your hair down, you won’t really be able to because your mum’s best friend’s brother might see you—and tell his cousin, who happens to be your best friend’s dad, all about your drunken escapades.
-Or if you write a book or a play/release a song, but it gets awful criticism—everyone will know about it, and you can’t just pretend it never happened.
+If you ever feel like letting your hair down, you won’t be able to because your mom’s best friend’s brother might see you—and tell his cousin, who happens to be your best friend’s dad, all about your drunken escapades.
+Let’s say you write a book or perhaps a play, maybe you even release a song, and it gets awful criticism—everyone will know about it, and you cannot just pretend it never happened.

-Or, if you go on a blind date, there’s a good chance that your date may be a) related to you; b) someone that lives in your building (meaning awkward encounters in the hall if it doesn’t work out); or c) that weird guy/girl from school that really fancied you when you were in 8th grade.
-What happens in Iceland, stays with… pretty much everyone in Iceland.
+Or, if you go on a blind date, there’s a good chance that your date may be a) related to you; b) someone that lives in your building (meaning awkward encounters in the hall if it doesn’t work out); or c) that weird guy/girl from school that fancied you when you were in 8th grade.
+What happens in Iceland stays with pretty much everyone in Iceland.
 No wonder people like to go on their holidays abroad!

-Another annoying thing about the small population is that no one ever disappears out of your life completely.
-On one hand, it can be really nice to go outside and bump into a few friends or acquaintances wherever you go.
+Another of the annoying problems with Iceland’s small population is that no one ever completely disappears out of your life.
+On the one hand, it can be nice to go outside and bump into a few friends or acquaintances wherever you go.

-But on the other, it can be quite annoying if you keep bumping into your former boss that fired you, or your ex with his/her new partner and kids (and somehow you always look terrible when that happens) or that weirdo that’s somehow related to you, but you never remember how and he/she just won’t shut up about their new business venture.
+But on the other, it can be pretty annoying if you keep bumping into the former boss that fired you, or your ex with their new partner and kids (and somehow you always look terrible when that happens) or that weird person that’s somehow related to you, but you never remember how and they just won’t shut up about their new business venture.

-You know those unwritten rules about not hooking up with your best friend's ex-flame or one of your sister's classmates?
-In Iceland, that doesn't really apply since there are so few people around, that everything and everyone must be shared.
-That doesn't make those incidents any less annoying though, but this is Iceland, so you simply have to suck it up, even after you've broken up!
+Do you know those unwritten rules about not hooking up with your best friend's ex-flame or one of your sister's classmates?
+In Iceland, that doesn't apply since there are so few people around that everything and everyone must be shared.
+That doesn't make those incidents any less annoying, though, but this is Iceland, so you simply have to suck it up, even after you've broken up!
 This is one of the social issues in Iceland that doesn’t exist elsewhere.

 People that live in such a small and isolated country naturally feel like getting away from it from time to time.
 But as Iceland is an island in the middle of the Atlantic Ocean, far away from the rest of Europe's mainland, you can’t just hop on a train or go on a road trip to escape the clutches of your home base.